 40% in the first year; 20% per year for next three years

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Kuna, the average amount someone can save is $1,240 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

 Net metering is a power purchasing policy that allows solar energy system owners to receive bill credits or payments for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.

-Some frequently-used types of home solar panels in Kuna include polycrystalline, monocrystalline and thin-film.
+The most common types of home solar panels in Kuna include monocrystalline, polycrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Ask your local provider about which solar panels they work with.
+Ask your local provider about what kinds of solar panels they work with.